russmiles/engineering-agents/embabel-examples/localModel/README.md

 In this example we leverage the simply, template example agent, `WriteAndReviewAgent`.

-This agent uses one LLM with a high temperature and creative persona to write a story based on your input, then another LLM with a low temperature and different persona to review the story.
+This agent uses two LLMs, one local and one hosted by Open AI with a high temperature and creative persona to write a story based on your input, then another LLM with a low temperature and different persona to review the story.

 When the Embabel shell comes up, you can use the story agent with the `execute`, or shorter `x`, command: